-The overall environment is generally similar to that of a U.S. college classroom.
-The workload is not excessive, but students can expect to do 2 hours of work at home for every 1 hour in class.
-Classes are typically taken are with N.U.in students only.
+The overall environment is generally similar to that of a US college classroom.
+Students can expect to do up to 2 hours of work at home for every 1 hour in class.
+Classes will be taken with other N.U.in students and are typically less than 30 students.